greengorych/greengorych.io/docs/posts/wsl-logging-settings-and-their-purpose.md

 # WSL Logging: Settings and Their Purpose

 The WSL 2 global [configuration](https://greengorych.io/blog/complete-wslconfig-reference-and-template/) file `.wslconfig` doesn’t clearly divide settings into sections.
 All but two belong to the `[wsl2]` section.
-I've grouped six parameters that are related to logging and will go through them in this post.
+I've grouped seven parameters that are related to logging and will go through them in this post.

 I mainly use these settings when testing kernel parameters or verifying configuration changes.
 It’s best to disable logging during normal operation to avoid unnecessary overhead.